 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any other medical problems.
+- Tell your doctor if you are pregnant or breastfeeding

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: